anapysasi/TDA-for-random-walks/Documentation_persistence.md

 ## Persistence diagram and landscape

-The function is going to generate $N$ different random walks and then compute the persistence diagram of each one, and finally, compute then the average of all the persistence landscapes.
+The function is going to generate N different random walks and then compute the persistence diagram of each one, and finally, compute then the average of all the persistence landscapes.

 ## INPUTS: